Understanding Latin plant names

 A definitive guide to the Latin names of plants, and what they can inform you

 Within the horticultural industry, plants are nearly always referred to by their Latin names.
 Even if they’re known by much more widely used common names, like ‘Holly’, the industry will still almost exclusively refer to their Latin or scientific name, which for common holly is of course Ilex aquifolium.
-Given that there are over 500 different species of plant all part of the same genus, a lot of which are sold commercially as part of the same being specific is very important!
+Given that there are over 500 different species of plant all part of the same genus, a lot of which are sold commercially, being specific is very important!
 The Latin (or botanical) names enable us to be far more precise when referring to specific species of plant, especially when there are multiple varieties of similar plants deriving from the same genus, which in this case is Ilex.

 Common names for plants can alter between different cultures, as different languages will have their own term for the same plant.
 For example, in the UK, an English oak tree is referred to commonly as Oak.
-In France however, it is called‘chêne pédoncule’, and in Spanish it is referred to it as ‘roble’.
-This is why having one universal official name for a plant clears up any ambiguity and ensure the collective referal of the correct term for the correct species which in the case of an oak tree is Quercus.
+In France however, it is called ‘chêne pédoncule’, and in Spanish it is referred to it as ‘roble’.
+This is why having one universal official name for a plant clears up any ambiguity and ensure the collective referral of the correct term for the correct species which in the case of an oak tree is Quercus.

 However, the botanical names for plants actually can provide us with a lot more than specificity.
 The names can tell you a great deal about the species of plant that they’re describing, including their place of origin, growth characteristics leaf or flower colour, its flowering season, and so much more.
 Understanding the botanical names of plants can help visualise a plant, pick out key characteristics, and this can be incredibly helpful when looking at substitutions, ordering, and the fulfilment of plating scheme requirements.